myzero1/yii2-log/README.md

 Setting
 -----

-Once the extension is installed, simply modify your application configuration as follows:
+Once the extension is installed, simply modify your application configuration(main.php) as follows:

 ```php
 return [